katasc22/iaweb24-mmd-generator/README.md

 npm run deploy
 ```
 ## Tauri app Deployment
+Requires Rust installed.
+You can get it here: https://www.rust-lang.org/tools/install
 ## Step 1: Change Nuxt Configuration
 Since the original configuration uses SSR (which is not compatible with the tauri app), we need to change a few things, to this final nuxt.config.ts.
 Change for the following code: